humdrum-tools/vhv-documentation/filters/dissonant/index.md

 *-	*-
 !!!filter: dissonant
 </script>
 A suspension consists of a voice that becomes dissonant either by sustaining or restriking a note before resolving the dissonance down by step.
-This sustained voice was refered to as the (*patient*) by Artusi, and it gets the `s` label at the moment of the dissonance.
+This sustained voice was referred to as the (*patient*) by Artusi, and it gets the `s` label at the moment of the dissonance.
 Another voice strikes a note that is dissonant against the suspended note, and this voice gets a `G` label for (*agent*).
 It is common to have more than one agent per suspension.

 In Renaissance music with a ternary tactus, the dissonant portion of a suspension usually lands on the second beat of the tactus.
 So in order to detect ternary suspensions, like the example above taken from Obrecht's four-voice motet Mille quingentis, the definition of a suspension that we use allows the dissonance to be metrically strong or weak.
 Consonant suspensions are ignored.